 Many people sponsor their elderly relatives for green cards, allowing them to permanently live in the U.S. However, many of these persons are above the age of 65.
-A common issue that arises for such individuals is securing proper health insurance coverage.
+A common issue that arises for such individuals is securing proper health insurance for new immigrants over 65.
 We have described several options to the best of our knowledge and experience.
 Of course, this is not a complete list of all the options available to you.
-However, this list should cover most of the options available.
+However, this list should cover most of the new immigrant insurance options available.

 New immigrants to USA are NOT eligible for benefits like Medicare.